atlassian-labs/react-resource-router/docs/README.md

 ### Use the Router

-Now that you've set up your resources, components and configuration correctly, all you need to do is mount the [Router](api/components.md#router) in your react tree with a [`RouteComponent`](api/components.md#routecomponent) as a child.
+Now that you've set up your resources, components and configuration correctly, all you need to do is mount the [Router](api/components.md#router) with the [Resources Plugin](api/components?id=resources-plugin) in your react tree, and a [`RouteComponent`](api/components.md#routecomponent) as a child.
 It will do the rest!

 ```js
 import {